Help us in the race against dementia

 University College London, UK

-Exploring how genetic risk factors can contribute to the development of Alzheimer’s disease and Parkinson’s disease and whether these genetic pathways could be targeted with future drugs.
+Exploring how genetic risk factors can contribute to the onset of Alzheimer’s disease and Parkinson’s disease and whether these genetic pathways can be targeted with future drugs.

 Dr Everard (Jort) Vijverberg